Kane Simons

 READ MORE

-(2023 – ongoing): Acts for a child whose electric scooter was struck by a car, causing him to sustain significant facial and orthopaedic injuries and a possible traumatic brain injury..
+(2024 – ongoing): Acts for a child whose electric scooter was struck by a car, causing him to sustain significant facial and orthopaedic injuries and a possible traumatic brain injury.
 Liability and quantum remain in dispute.

 (2023): Acted for a Claimant who suffered a mild traumatic brain injury following a motorcycle accident.
 Kane advised on liability and quantum.
 The matter ultimately settled for a gross sum equivalent of around £500,000.

-JKL v H (2022): Led by Stephen Killalea KC: Acted for a claimant who suffered a traumatic brain injury in a cycling accident.
+(2022): Led by Stephen Killalea KC: Acted for a claimant who suffered a traumatic brain injury in a cycling accident.
 Contributory negligence was alleged on the basis of the manner of cycling and because the bicycle was not equipped with brakes.
-The matter compromised at a settlement meeting for over £2 million.
+The matter compromised at a joint settlement meeting for over £2 million.

-Re B (deceased) (2021): This was a fatal accident claim involving a man in his late 70s who was sadly killed in a cycling accident.
+(2021): This was a fatal accident claim involving a man in his late 70s who was killed in a cycling accident.
 Kane advised the deceased’s widow, who brought a claim for pension dependency.
 The matter settled for £160,000.

 View Publications